JoshOBrien/exiftoolr/README.md

 devtools::install_github("JoshOBrien/exiftoolr")
 ```

+# Setup

-Then, to install a copy of the ExifTool library or executable into the
+To install a copy of the ExifTool library or executable into the
-**exiftoolr** package's directory tree, where calls to functions in
+installed **exiftoolr** package's directory tree, where calls to
-the **exiftoolr** package will automatically find it, run
+functions in the **exiftoolr** package will automatically find it, run
 `install_exiftool()`: